anugushravya/broken-hash/TestCase_1_POST_Shutdown.md

 ## Description

 The software should support a graceful shutdown request.
-Meaning, it should allow any in-flight password hashing to complete, reject any new requests, respond with a 200 and shutdown.
+Meaning, it should allow any in-flight password hashing to complete, reject any new requests, respond with a 200, and shutdown.

 ### Precondition

-The hash application should be listening at PORT 8088 and ready to accept curl request
+The hash application should be listening at PORT 8088 and ready to accept curl requests.

 ### Assumptions

-Testing is done on a windows machine
+Testing is done on a windows machine.

 ## Test Steps